 I am doing the same.
 I’m currently wearing a sew-in.
 You can also try lace front wigs.
-Both styles will allow for an easy transition since your hair is braided for both.posted almost 4 years ago
+Both styles will allow for an easy transition since your hair is braided for both.posted over 6 years ago

 Hi im a natural head too.
 I been natural for 1 year now and im so loving it.
 I think you ladies should check out www.longhaircareforum.com it helped on my journey to becoming natural:) It lets you know what products to use, styles to keep hair protected and more.
-They even have threads for big chop, transitioning, protective styles and more!!!posted almost 4 years ago
+They even have threads for big chop, transitioning, protective styles and more!!!posted over 6 years ago

 Hair mayonnaise! totally amazing!

 I also use a texturizer to keep my curls from frizzing :)